Skip to content

 """

-In a simple tubular geometry, the core area would be equal to the
+In a simple tubular geometry, the core area equals the instant length

 """